isabella232/training-workshop/instructions/part-1-lesson-1.md

 ![](assets/1-1/run-workflow.png)

-After a short time, you should see a new workflow run show up in the run list with your name listed.
+After a short time, you should see a new workflow run show up in the run list with your GitHub username listed.
 ```
-Manually run by {your name}
+Manually run by {your username}
 ```

 ![](assets/1-1/workflow-started.png)